 Okawachiyama (大川内山, Ōkawachiyama) is a small, isolated village in the mountains just outside central Imari.
-Alongside Arita (in the neighboring valley), it was the first place in Japan to produce porcelain after kaolin - the mineral essential to making porcelain - had been found in the area and craftsmen with the necessary skills had been brought from Korea into the country.
+Alongside Arita (in the neighboring valley), it was the first place in Japan to produce porcelain after kaolin - the mineral essential to making porcelain - had been found nearby and craftsmen with the necessary skills had been brought from Korea into the country.

 Porcelain was an extremely valuable resource for the local ruler because of its superior quality to contemporary pottery.
 For that reason, the ruling Nabeshima Clan directly controlled porcelain production at Okawachiyama and built the village well defended and isolated in order to keep the technology secret, earning Okawachiyama the moniker "Village of the Secret Kilns".
-The pottery produced in Okawachiyama became known as Nabeshima-yaki and was among the most exclusive.
+The pottery produced in Okawachiyama became known as Nabeshima-yaki and was among the most exclusive porcelain in Japan.

 Today, Okawachiyama Village consists mostly of pottery workshops and their store fronts.
 About 30 of them line the village's narrow lanes, and several of them preserve their tall chimneys.
 The village is relatively small and easily explored on foot.
 At the entrance of the village around the Nabeshima Clan Kiln Bridge stands the Imari-Arita Ware Traditional Crafts Center that displays some local ceramics.
 Nearby is a shop that double-serves as the Imari Nabeshima Ware Exhibition Hall.
 This is also one of only a couple of places in the town where tourists can find something to eat.